Homemade Gluten-Free Bread

 -

 Once it’s risen, score the bread (carefully flipping it out of the banneton onto parchment or a silicone sling if baking in a Dutch oven).
-If you’re baking in a loaf pan, you may want to brush the top with oil to get a nice golden crust.
+If you’re baking in a loaf pan, you may want to brush the top with oil to get a nice golden crust and help soften it slightly.

 -